 It’s easy to get lost in the simple economics of OA but there is a window of opportunity here perhaps largely unappreciated.
 Looking back in years to come it might be seen as an essential part of the new scientific enterprise.
 OA is a core part of a likely revolutionary science and that window may well close as individual journals garner more prestige and increasing discretion in what gets published.

 This is not meant to reify OA as a tool of disruptive science, which could in principle emerge from other sources.
 OA may in time not differentiate itself from traditional journal practices.
 But academia is governed by its own set of rules that have little to do with the science itself and more with careerist objectives and uses covert tools of intimidation and fear to guarantee conformity.
 Fear of being an outsider, fear of being rejected by an anonymous source of peer review, fear of losing one’s livelihood or prematurely ending a chance at tenure.
 In this sense OA at its best mitigates these dark arts of a shadowy academic practice, but it is naïve to believe it a guarantee of such as other factors come into play.
-It is quite easy to ostracize novel published ideas by an insidious failure to cite or by demoting the publishers themselves by anti-OA advocates (http://scholarlyoa.com/2013/11/05/i-get-complaints-about-frontiers/).
+It is quite easy to ostracize novel published ideas by an insidious failure to cite or by demoting the publishers themselves by uncompromising anti-OA advocates (http://scholarlyoa.com/2013/11/05/i-get-complaints-about-frontiers/).

 Good science itself is not the only rationale for open science and its democratization, as it no doubt creates its own problems requiring separate solutions.
 But, the mechanism of good science as it is currently understood is failing to deliver outcomes as it becomes a stated proxy for vested interests.
 The economics of subscription publishing and the invective against inappropriate profiteering although may be valid, is not the main issue or even impetus for open access.
 It is part of the fabric of a new revolution in science and the ideas it generates.
 This discussion is not meant to deny the importance of data for good theory, but that data driven research will fail to attain its goals without a rebalancing toward better theoretical models that should gain a preeminent status in research publications in the same way they represent the pinnacle of research in the physical sciences.
 Exceptional theory making is as the name suggests the exception as data production became the default position of practicing science, but an open scientific culture could promote better ideas to be tested.
 Empirical findings are the foundation of great theories but data should not be treated as a substitute.
 The replicability crisis is not so obviously a crisis in ideas and will be solved by a revolution in better theoretical models and how they are judged.